NifTK/NiftyNet/demos/BRATS17/README.md

-This demo presents how to use NiftyNet for whole tumor segmentation, which is the first stage of the cascaded CNNs described in the following paper.
+This demo presents how to use NiftyNet for whole tumor segmentation, which is the first stage of the cascaded CNNs described in the following paper: https://arxiv.org/abs/1709.00382

 ```
-Wang et al., Automatic Brain Tumor Segmentation using Cascaded Anisotropic Convolutional Neural Networks, MICCAI BRATS 2017. [https://arxiv.org/abs/1709.00382](https://arxiv.org/abs/1709.00382)
+Wang et al., Automatic Brain Tumor Segmentation using Cascaded Anisotropic Convolutional Neural Networks, MICCAI BRATS 2017.
 ```

 For a full implementation of the method described in this paper with three stages of the cascaded CNNs,